percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

    first N bytes from the srtp\_master\_salt field.

-5. If the SSRC in the EKTPlaintext does not match the SSRC of the SRTP packet, then all the information from this EKTPlaintext MUST be discarded and the following steps in this list are not done.
+5. If the SSRC in the EKTPlaintext does not match the SSRC of the SRTP packet received, then all the information from this EKTPlaintext MUST be discarded and the following steps in this list are aborted.

-6. The SRTP Master Key, ROC, and SRTP Master Salt from the previous step are saved in a map indexed by the SSRC found in the EKTPlaintext and can be used for any future crypto operations on the inbound packets with that SSRC.
+6. The SRTP Master Key, ROC, and SRTP Master Salt from the previous steps are saved in a map indexed by the SSRC found in the EKTPlaintext and can be used for any future crypto operations on the inbound packets with that SSRC.
 If the SRTP Master Key recovered from the EKTPlaintext is longer than needed by SRTP